Unboxed-Software/solana-course/content/program-testing.md

 }
 ```

-For some more detailed information regarding the compute budget [check out the docs](https://docs.solana.com/developing/programming-model/runtime#compute-budget).
+For some more detailed information regarding the compute budget [check out the docs](https://docs.solana.com/developing/programming-model/runtime#compute-budget) or [this thread about the move from instruction to transaction wide compute budget](https://twitter.com/solana_devs/status/1528196015659966464?s=20&t=ET7_NhzJcjawMcJZKoRl6w).

 ### Stack size